Pumpkin-Garden/Scanner_Java_JMX_Server_Insecure_Configuration_RCE/README.md

 2. Before running the script start the stager server to deliver the MBean. ```./beanshooter.jar stager <IP> <Port> tonka```
 3. Change the Stager_* variables to the IP and Port values of your web server
 4. Add a list of hosts to scan through to the **hosts.txt** file.
 IP and Port must be separated by any characters
 5. Change the Beanshooter variable to the name and path of your jar file.
-I have everything in one directory, so I use ./beanshooter
+I have everything in one directory
-6. Change the user_file and password_file variables to the path to files with logins and passwords for easy brute force.
-Or download these files from here and place them in the bash directory.
+6. Change the user_file and password_file variables to the path to files with logins and passwords for brute force
 7. The result will be displayed in the terminal, as well as in the result_Java_JMX.txt file in a convenient format for importing into Excel

 ## 2. Как использовать